Kutless: Early releases (2002–2007)

-Kutless's first two singles from their self-titled debut album were "Your Touch" and "Run".
+Kutless' first two singles from their self-titled debut album were "Your Touch" and "Run".
 The latter would hold the record for the longest-charting song in the history of the R&R Top 40 charts.

 Kutless had their touring debut between February and April 2003 when they opened up for Audio Adrenaline and MercyMe.

 In 2004, Kutless released their second full-length album Sea of Faces.
 The album peaked at No. 97 on the Billboard 200 chart.
 After selling over 250,000 copies, Kutless went on their first headlining tour, X 2004.
 That year, Kutless was scheduled to perform at the 2004 Summer Olympics in Greece but could not make it because the airline canceled their flight.

 In 2005, Kutless played a Katrina Benefit Relief Concert in Portland, Oregon.
 They also released their first worship album, Strong Tower that peaked at No. 87 on the Billboard 200 albums chart.
 After recording but before release of Strong Tower, bassist Kyle Zeigler and drummer Kyle Mitchell left the band to form Verbatim Records, a nationally distributed record label based in the Portland, Oregon area.
 They were replaced with bassist Dave Luetkenhoelter and drummer Jeff Gilbert, who both came from the recently broken-up Christian rock band Seven Places.
 Kutless also went on the Strong Tower tour that year.

 The fourth album, Hearts of the Innocent, was released on March 21, 2006, peaking at No. 45 on the Billboard 200 Albums chart.
 The band followed up with a tour, also featuring Stellar Kart, Disciple, and Falling Up.